 I would go with a lighter roast of coffee with this type of machine because the flavor of the espresso might taste a bit burnt.
 You have to learn to use it safely.
 But overall, it’s a good budget espresso machine.

 You don’t have to use Nespresso capsules.
 (Sorry Nespresso!)
 You could find refillable capsules from many vendors online and put any coffee you like in there.
-I think this is the best espresso machine under $100.
+I think this is a well deserved spot in the best espresso machines list under $100.

 The Wacaco Nanopresso is similar in concept to the Staresso.
 You pump, but from the side.
 Extraction, is excellent also, at 18 bar pressure.
 One feature I like over the Staresso is that the coffee is kept inside an insulated compartment.
 A degree here and there make a big difference.
 Remember you are pumping air and creating pressure.
 That will lower the temperature of the water a few degrees.
 It weighs a little over 11 ounces.
 Ideal for backpackers and anyone on the go.
 I consider it the best cheap espresso machine of the bunch, although not the cheapest.

 These two espresso machines focus on the simplicity of making a cup of espresso.
 You can use capsules also, but you need to buy an additional adapter.
 Just like the Staresso, you need to heat up water.